dau-in/csgl3/README.md

 * Dlights are applied per-pixel and do not scale with the lightmap
 * Dlights are limited to 4 visible at a time
-* Studio model lighting is computed per-pixel
+* Studio model lightmap sampling is interpolated
-* Tiling textures are atlased
 * Lightstyles are interpolated
 * Water waves have no varying height
 * Fog behaviour on translucent entities is different